Gyuri1/SMA_message_tracking/README.md

 # How to install:

 Please download all the files from this repository and install `requests` python module:
 `pip install requests`

+Modify the `sma_credentials.py` file content according to Your parameters!

 # How to use: